 - Transportation for course activities.

-- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner on Sunday November 16 and ends with dinner on Friday November 21.
+- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner on day of arrival and ends with lunch on day of departure.

 - Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost)